 Rice Acquisition Corp.
-II (the "Company") is a blank check company incorporated as a Cayman Islands exempted company on February 2, 2021.
+II is a blank check company incorporated as a Cayman Islands exempted company on February 2, 2021.
 As used herein, "the Company" refers to Rice Acquisition Corp.
 II and its majority-owned and controlled operating subsidiary, Rice Acquisition Holdings II LLC ("OpCo"), unless the context indicates otherwise.
 The Company was formed for the purpose of effecting a merger, capital stock exchange, asset acquisition, stock purchase, reorganization, or similar business combination with one or more businesses (the "Business Combination").
 The Company is an early stage and emerging growth company and, as such, the Company is subject to all of the risks associated with early stage and emerging growth companies.

-As of March 31, 2021, the Company had not commenced any operations.
-All activity for the period from February 2, 2021 (inception) through March 31, 2021 relates to the Company's formation and the preparation for initial public offering (the "Initial Public Offering"), described below.
+As of June 30, 2021, the Company had not commenced any operations.
+All activity for the period from February 2, 2021 (inception) through June 30, 2021 relates to the Company's formation and the preparation for initial public offering (the "Initial Public Offering"), described below, and, subsequent to the Initial Public Offering, identifying a target company for a Business Combination.
 The Company will not generate any operating revenues until after the completion of its initial Business Combination, at the earliest.
 The Company will generate non-operating income in the form of interest income on investments from the proceeds derived from the Initial Public Offering (as defined below).
 The Company has selected December 31 as its fiscal year end.